khurram-uworx/khurram-uworx.github.io/_posts/2025-09-24-SharePoint.md

 ---

-Certainly!
 SharePoint is widely used in small to medium enterprises (SMEs) for various purposes.
 Here are some popular use cases:

 1. **Document Management**: SMEs often use SharePoint as a centralized document management system.
 They can store, organize, and share documents securely, ensuring that employees have access to the latest versions of files.